Why Do We Eat Ham and Eggs at Easter (and Matzoh at Passover)?

 Christians celebrate Easter with some traditional foods but seem to have more regional and family favorites rather than religiously dictated foods.

 Ham is often served at the Easter table, which may seem odd since Jesus was Jewish and wouldn’t have eaten pork.
-It seems that this holiday food comes more from the timing of Easter rather than a religious meaning.
-Years ago, hams served during the Easter holiday were from meat that was originally slaughtered in the fall and cured throughout winter months.
+It seems that this holiday food comes more from the timing of Easter than a religious meaning.
+Years ago, hams served during the Easter holiday were from meat that was originally slaughtered in the fall and cured throughout the winter months.
 Since the holiday of Easter falls in spring, this celebration was cause to use the last of the winter-cured meats.

 Eggs are a big part of the Easter tradition.
 Eggs are traditionally connected with rebirth, rejuvenation, and immortality.
 Since Easter is celebrated as the resurrection of Jesus and is observed in the spring (a time when flowers, grass, and other vegetation is born again), there’s an obvious connection with this food that reminds people of rebirth.
 Another reason may be that eggs during early Christian days were forbidden during Lent.
 So after the 40 days of not eating them, Easter was a welcomed day to eat eggs once again.